Kenn Reef

 Kenn Reef is a submerged coral atoll off the Pacific coast of Queensland, Australia.
 It is about 15 by 8 km and appears as either a backward facing "L" or a boot.
-The reef covers an area of approximately 40 km^{2}, with an islet in the southeast part of the reef called Observatory Cay which is approximately 2 m above the high tide sea level.
+The reef covers an area of approximately 40 km2, with an islet in the southeast part of the reef called Observatory Cay which is approximately 2 m above the high tide sea level.

-It is part of the Coral Sea Islands and is over 280 nm northeast from Gladstone, Queensland.
+It is part of the Coral Sea Islands and is over 280 nmi northeast from Gladstone, Queensland.

 Kenn Reef is located on part of a submerged continental block, called the Kenn Plateau.
 This block drifted from Australia around 64 to 52 million years ago.
-The atoll is believed to be volcanic in origin.
+The atoll is believed to be volcanic in origin being on top of one of the Tasmantid Seamounts.